 Where the design community meets.

-Worldwide Another Designer Joined about 4 years ago
+Worldwide Another Designer Joined over 4 years ago

 Nice Article!
 And Craft is amazing!!
 Love it everyday more.

 The introduction of downvotes was the single most stupid decision in the history of stupid decisions.
 Just wait and see how this comment gets downvoted.

 Every decision is being critiqued by the PM before it's even a flushed out idea to the point of frustration.

 That sounds like a very bad reason to quit and be frustrated.
 Designers have to be good at dealling with push back, evangelizing their ideas and convincing stakeholders.

 I was excited to try it, but the App Store reviews don't look too good.

 Hey Pete.
 I saw this last week, but I didn't even bother to explore it when I saw there was no documentation.
 The features are also pretty vague.

 I have been looking for something like this, but it's pretty hard to evaluate your product from the existing landing page.
 For example, right away I wanted to know if this has webhooks for subscription and cancellation events, but there's nothing in the landing page mentioning that.